-Named for the 14 fiords that carve into its western coastline, Fiordland contains some of the wildest and most dramatic scenery in New Zealand.
-The area has been awarded World Heritage status.
+Fiordland, just a few hours drive from Queenstown, contains some of the wildest and most dramatic scenery in New Zealand.
+Named for the 14 fiords that carve into its western coastline, the area has been awarded World Heritage status.

 Suggested Self-Drive Experiences